Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Advanced£259/month0%1.5% + 25p

 For a startup DTC clothing brand, Shopify Basic at £19 per month is the appropriate starting point.
-The primary cost is not the platform fee — it is customer acquisition cost (CAC), which for a new clothing brand on paid social typically runs £8 to £25 per order.
+The primary cost is not the platform fee, it’s customer acquisition cost (CAC), which for a new clothing brand on paid social typically runs £8 to £25 per order.

 Amazon fee structure (FBA, clothing):